rustbas/filetype-prediction/README.md

 4. Copy needed files into directories (I used `find` with `-exec` parameter),
 5. Run `jupyter notebook` and run `pipeline.ipynb` notebook,
-6. At the end you can see accuracy,
+6. At the end you can see accuracy.

 # Images